gospeller986/Laundry_app_React_native/README.md

 # Laundry App

-This a react native application that enables users to book online laundry Services .
+* This a react native application that enables users to book online laundry Services .
+* Firebase is used a database to store the User details and authentication .
+* Redux toolkit is used to manage the State inside of the react native applications .
+* The user can Select the service and select the nearest store for the laundry services
+* The user can also select the date and time of pickup and delivery of clothes .

 # Tech Stack